 Article III: Membership

 Section 1.
-Any property owner or owner’s family unit of the area bounded by Matlock Heights, North Walnut Street/Business Hwy 37 North, North Dunn Street, and Old Highway 37 North, may become a member of the Association by the payment of dues and may continue as a member so long as such dues are kept current.
+Any full-time residents, property owners, or owner’s family unit of residential properties in the area bounded by Matlock Heights, North Walnut Street/Business Hwy 37 North, North Dunn Street, and Old Highway 37 North, may become a member of the Association by the payment of dues and may continue as a member so long as such dues are kept current.

 Section 2.
 All meetings and social functions shall be open to all residents of Blue Ridge, but when issues are at stake, only members may vote.